Virtual Linearity for KPP Reaction-Diffusion Equations: Introduction and Main Results

 \subsection{Acknowledgements}

-The author thanks Scott Armstrong, Hongjie Dong, Jessica Lin, James Norris, Jean-Michel Roquejoffre, Luis Silvestre, and Yuming Paul Zhang for useful discussions and pointers to literature.
+The author thanks Hongjie Dong, Jessica Lin, Jean-Michel Roquejoffre, and Luis Silvestre for useful discussions and pointers to literature.
 He also acknowledges partial support by NSF grant DMS-1900943 and by a Simons Fellowship.